CrossRef/dul-tool/docs/DUL-Authentication-Recommendation.md

 Some Producers may perceive the overhead of using PKI as too much of an implementation burden, but still wish to include a message digest to indicate whether or not the message has been accidentally tampered with en route.

-Some Producers may be unwilling to apply any integrity or authentication verification to the message.
+Some Producers may be unable to apply any integrity or authentication verification to the message.
 The working group considered that this level of implementation to be important, and that participation in DUL was contingent on this option.

 ## Reliability of Integrity Checks at Level 2

 The Integrity Check performed at Producer Level 2 is able to demonstrate that the message has not changed between the Producer and the Consumer.
-This gives some confidence to the Consumer that the message has not been accidentally tampered with en route, and that the complete message has been received.
+This gives some confidence to the Consumer that the message has not been accidentally altered with en route, and that the complete message has been received.

 Level 2 does not guard against malicious interference because it is possible to tamper with the message and re-create the signature.